in the UK, the rest of Europe and, in the USA

 Our marketplace integrates Indie Campers and Indie X campervans and motorhome models with the offerings of countless other professional companies and private campervan owners.
 On this page, you'll find information about all the stations in which you can rent our original owned and operated models.

-Find out more about the countries and cities we serve, from locally available campervans to popular routes and expert tips
+Find out more about the countries and cities we serve, from locally available campervans and motorhomes to popular routes and expert tips

 Witness to the first-ever long-distance drive, birthplace of the famous VW Kombi, Germany is tried-and-tested road trip material.
 It’s no wonder the Bundesrepublik Deutschland has been facilitating the vanlife movement for over a hundred years, because the country of folklore forests, fairytale towns and fantasy fortresses is seriously worth exploring.

 At first glance, Stuttgart might seem too good to be true.
 This German city’s reputation as a Mecca for amazing cars precedes it, honking its horn to gather petrolheads and car amateurs from around the world.

 The undisputed European capital of cool, quirky trends, and underground artists, Berlin has something for everybody — and it’s the perfect starting point for a campervan road trip.

 Situated where the Rhine river meets the Düssel, Dusseldorf, one of Germany’s wealthiest cities, is an international financial and business powerhouse, a world-renowned destination for art, and a fashion-forward metropolis.

 Frankfurt is a truly cosmopolitan city.
 One in three residents in the city aren’t German and more than 100 different languages are spoken on a daily basis.
 This open spirit and knack for cultural exchange flow deep in the riverside city, which has long been a centre for trade and a hub of different influences, ideas, and attitudes.,